Catalina Island: June 2nd – June 8th, 2019

 The fee for the week is either $2,700 or $2,150 depending on housing, and includes:

 - Training by Rob Rosenthal, lead instructor for the Transom Story Workshop, with support from teaching assistant David Weinberg.

 - Your own copy of Hindenburg Journalist audio editor to keep.

 - Use of quality field-recording equipment.
 (Or bring your own if you like.)

 - Ferry service to and from the island.

-- Seven nights housing.
+- Eight nights of housing.